Understanding Food Sensitivity

 Celiac disease is an autoimmune condition in which eating gluten triggers the immune system to attack the lining of the small intestine.
 Diagnosis requires specific antibody testing (IgA or IgG tissue transglutaminase) and often a biopsy.

-IgG food sensitivity tests do not detect or diagnose celiac disease, but healthcare professionals may use them separately to evaluate broader immune reactivity to foods.
+IgG food sensitivity tests do not detect or diagnose celiac disease.
+However, healthcare professionals may use IgG testing separately as part of a broader discussion about food-related immune reactivity patterns.

 Inflammation: IBS vs. IBD